Distances

 Why did it take so long for the Nephites to discover the Mulekites?

 The answer is straight forward: The Book of Mormon does not say that Mulek son of Zedekiah set foot in the land of Zarahemla.
-After crossing the Atlantic Ocean, Mulek’s people likely landed on a northern shore of the American East Coast.
+After crossing the Atlantic Ocean, Mulek’s people likely landed on a northern shore of the American East Coast or Canada.
 Mulek’s descendants eventually crossed the great waters of Ancient Lake Iroquois (Now Lake Ontario) “into the land”.
 (Omni 1:16) This is the region that Joseph Smith and Josiah Priest referred to as “the lake country of America”.

 After first landing on a southern shore of Lake Iroquois/Ontario, the descendents of Mulek could have crossed (by portable craft) Ancient Lake Tonawanda.
 From the southern shore of this large body of water, it was a short distance southward to where the Nephite king Mosiah discovered them.